Patricia Evangelista

 Patricia Chanco Evangelista is a Filipina trauma journalist and documentary filmmaker based in Manila, whose coverage focuses mostly on conflict, disaster and human rights.
 She is a multimedia reporter for online news agency Rappler and is a writer-at-large for Esquire magazine.
 Her first book, Some People Need Killing, came out in 2023.

 Education

 Evangelista finished high school at Saint Theresa's College of Quezon City.
-She graduated cum laude with a degree of BA Speech Communication University of the Philippines Diliman in 2006.
+She graduated cum laude with a degree of BA Speech Communication from the University of the Philippines Diliman in 2006.
 She is an alumna of the UP Debate Society.

 Career

-At 20-21, Evangelista first came to national attention when she became the first Filipino to win the London-based annual International Public Speaking Championships - an annual competition sponsored by the English-Speaking Union held in London.
+At the age of 19, in 2004, Evangelista first came to national attention when she became the first Filipino to win the London-based annual International Public Speaking Championships - an annual competition sponsored by the English-Speaking Union held in London.
 Her speech entitled Blonde and Blue Eyes for the theme Borderless World, bested 59 contestants from 37 countries.